cheind/monte-carlo-integration/README.md

 import mcintegration as mci

-# Indicator function for being inside sphere in R^N
+# Indicator function for being inside a unit sphere in R^N
 i = lambda x: np.sum(x**2, -1) <= 1.0

 # Area of unit circle in R^2